 The map you'll find in your rental car's glove box makes a nice souvenir, nothing more.
 For practical use invest in the Complete Road Atlas of Ireland published by Ordnance Survey Ireland (you can also get good road atlases of Ireland on Amazon.com).
 This will not only show you even the smallest country roads but also all places of interest.

 Get to Know the Road Signs

 If you have the OSI-Mapbook you’ll find a section on signage.
-While warning signs in Northern Ireland are generally to international standards, those in the Republic tend to be more parochial.
+While warning signs in Northern Ireland are generally to international standards, those in the Republic of Ireland tend to be more parochial.
 Don’t worry: Most if not all are understandable without problems.
-Direction signs will be in blue for major routes (motorways), green for national roads and white for local roads.
-Places of interest are signposted by brown (NI: black) signs with white lettering.Continue to 5 of 12 below.
+Direction signs are in blue for major routes (motorways), green for national roads, and white for local roads.
+Places of interest are signposted by brown in the Republic and black in Northern Ireland, both with white lettering.Continue to 5 of 12 below.

 05 of 12